JozzefBar/BoardChamp-app/README.md

   Used to enter results of a new game session.
 Users can input scores and other match details.

 - **History Activity**
-  Displays a list of all saved game sessions, allowing searching and viewing details.
+  Displays a list of all saved game sessions, allowing searching and viewing details, exporting and importing game sessions.

 - **Edit Activity**
   Allows editing of saved records — changing scores, dates, or notes.